"The key to successful leadership today is influence, not authority."

 Leaders with true authority create environments where people flourish.
 They set direction based on wisdom and vision.
 They make difficult decisions when needed.
 They take responsibility for outcomes, develop others' capabilities, maintain standards through example, and adapt when circumstances demand.

-Their authority makes leadership effective because people trust them enough to follow even through difficulty.
+Their authority makes leadership effective because people trust them enough to follow even through difficulty and uncertainty.

 Living with Authority

 The man who embodies healthy authority carries himself with quiet confidence.
-He doesn't announce his authority or demand recognition.
-It's evident in how he conducts himself and how others respond.
+He does not announce his authority or demand recognition.
+It is evident in how he conducts himself, how he treats the least powerful person in the room, and how others respond.

 Inquiry